brescia123/wedding-site/README.md

-# www.giulioemartasposi.it
-A simple website for my brother wedding.
+A simple [website](brescia123.github.io/wedding-site) for my brother wedding.

 It was developed with the help of jQuery and Bootstrap and it is hosted on Github Pages.